-CHAPTER 5 ORIENTING VISITORS
+CHAPTER 2 ORIENTING VISITORS

 Orientation signs are usually installed at trailheads where parking or transit is available.
+They may also be needed at trail intersections.
 They should provide general information about the trail, specific information about accessing the trail at this entry point, regulatory and safety information, and related maps and graphics.